 Cravings.
 Something we all have, and something that takes over our brains only to pull us closer to the temptation.
 And before we know it, your weight loss regiment is out of the window as you’re laying on the couch drinking bottles of coke and stuffing your face with chocolate chip cookies.
-Today we will show you some ways in which you can help push away from these temptations and take control of your food cravings.
+There are theories as to what makes you crave certain foods, but this article will focus more on not what causes them, but how to control them.
+The following are some ways in which can help push you away from these temptations and take control of your food cravings.

 1. Avoid tempting foods